postsharp/Metalama.Samples/src/comparison/Metalama.Samples.Comparison3/README.md

 What should happen when this query returns an empty set, i.e., the user did not tag any field or property with `[EqualityMember]`?
 The answer depends on the situation:

 - If the user _explicitly_ used the `[ImplementEquatable]` attribute on the type but omitted to mark any field, this is certainly an error that should be reported.
-- If the `[ImplementEquatable]` aspect was _inherited_ from a base type, and the current field does not add any equality member, then there's nothing to do—no error to report, nor any code transformation to perform.
+- If the `[ImplementEquatable]` aspect was _inherited_ from a base type, and the current field does not add any equality member, then there's nothing to do: no error to report, nor any code transformation to perform.
 We can just ignore the aspect.

 This is implemented by the following code in <xref:Metalama.Framework.Aspects.TypeAspect.BuildAspect%2A>: